-Iran confirms seizure of 2 Greek oil tankers in Persian Gulf
+Iran seizes 2 Greek tankers in Persian Gulf, tensions spike

 The official, who asked not to be identified in order to discuss the case, did not provide further details.
 A Justice Department spokesman in Washington and the U.S. Embassy in Athens declined to comment Thursday.

+Iranian hijackers also stormed and briefly captured a Panama-flagged asphalt tanker off the United Arab Emirates last year, as well as briefly seizing and holding a Vietnamese tanker in November.

+Tehran denies carrying out the attacks, but a wider shadow war between Iran and the West has played out in the region’s volatile waters.
+Meanwhile, the Guard is building a massive new support ship near the strategic Strait of Hormuz as it tries to expand its naval presence in waters vital to international energy supplies and beyond, according to satellite photos obtained by The Associated Press.

-Associated Press writer Nicholas Paphitis in Athens, Greece, and Amir Vahdat in Tehran, Iran, contributed to this report.
+Paphitis reported from Athens, Greece.
+Associated Press writer Amir Vahdat in Tehran, Iran, contributed to this report.